Astera-Finance/astera/tests/echidna/README.md

 513. 🚧 `setUseReserveAsCollateral` must not reduce the health factor below 1.
 514. 🚧 Users must not be able to steal funds from flashloans.
 515. 🚧 The total value borrowed must always be less than the value of the collaterals.
-516. 🚧 Each user position must remain solvent.
-517. 🚧 The `liquidityIndex` should monotonically increase when there's total debt.
+516. 🚧 The `liquidityIndex` should monotonically increase when there's total debt.
-518. 🚧 The `variableBorrowIndex` should monotonically increase when there's total debt.
+517. 🚧 The `variableBorrowIndex` should monotonically increase when there's total debt.
-519. 🚧 A user with debt should have at least an AToken6909 balance `setUsingAsCollateral`.
+518. 🚧 A user with debt should have at least an AToken6909 balance `setUsingAsCollateral`.
-520. 🚧 If all debt is repaid, all aToken holders should be able to claim their collateral.
+519. 🚧 If all debt is repaid, all aToken holders should be able to claim their collateral.
-521. 🚧 If all users withdraw their liquidity, there must not be aTokens supply left.
+520. 🚧 If all users withdraw their liquidity, there must not be aTokens supply left.
-522. 🚧 Integrity of Supply Cap - aToken supply shall never exceed the cap.
+521. 🚧 Integrity of Supply Cap - aToken supply shall never exceed the cap.
-523. 🚧 `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
+522. 🚧 `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
-524. 🚧 `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
+523. 🚧 `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
-525. 🚧 `ReserveConfigurationMap` integrity: If reserve is active and not frozen then user can interact with the lending market.
+524. 🚧 `ReserveConfigurationMap` integrity: If reserve is active and not frozen then user can interact with the lending market.
-526. 🚧 If flow reached the maximum, Minipools must not be able to borrow more.
+525. 🚧 If flow reached the maximum, Minipools must not be able to borrow more.
-527. 🚧 Minipool flow borrow integrity: debt from the Lendingpool should never be greater than the collateral owned by Minipools.
+526. 🚧 Minipool flow borrow integrity: debt from the Lendingpool should never be greater than the collateral owned by Minipools.
-528. 🚧 Repaying or Liquidating a position must result in the same final state.
+527. 🚧 Repaying or Liquidating a position must result in the same final state.

 (ADD MINIPOOL BORROWFLOW INVARIANTS)